serpi90/hadoop-installer/README.md

 #### Requires ####

 * SSH access to the cluster using passwordless authentication.
+  * From the installation terminal to all the cluster.
+  * From the master to all the slaves as required by Hadoop.
 * A tar bundle of Hadoop 2.5.1
+  * Not tested with other versions of hadoop yet.
 * A tar bundle of JRE 7 x64

 #### Setup summary ####